Mortgage Basics #Home Buying

 What Is the Longest Mortgage Amortization You Can Get in Canada?

 Currently, a typical mortgage has a 25-year amortization period, but there used to be mortgages offering an amortization period of up to 40 years for insured mortgages.
-However, this was scrapped by the federal government of Canada in 2008 when mortgage regulations were tightened, and the amortization was reduced to 35 years.
+However, the federal Government of Canada scrapped this in 2008 when mortgage regulations were tightened, and the amortization was reduced to 35 years.
 In 2011, the amortization period was again reduced to 30 years; in 2012, it was reduced one final time to 25 years.

-Pros & Cons of a 30-Year Mortgage in Canada
+Pros & Cons of a 30-Year Uninsured Mortgage in Canada

 Pros Cons